Accounting for a company in Denmark

-- Owners of sole proprietorships in Denmark are required to submit a tax return covering income tax and VAT either quarterly or semi-annually.
+- Owners of sole proprietorships in Denmark are required to submit an annual tax return covering income tax and VAT either quarterly or semi-annually.
 Tax should be included on one return, as there is no separation between own and company income in a sole proprietorship.

 If a tax return is filed using an individual NemID or TastSelc code, a tax decision is issued immediately and the business owner has three years both to appeal the decision and to have the document corrected.

 Annual accounting for Danish companies - important conceptsBelow you will find explanations of terms related to the company's annual return in Denmark, the meaning of which you should familiarise yourself with so that you do not make a mistake when completing your tax return.

 - AM-bidrag - 8 per cent contribution to the Labour Fund.